 Bots tend to fill out the form immediately while humans will take a bit of time to enter the required information.
 However, some users easily get frustrated when wasting time filling out many forms every time they comment or perform a task.

-Honeypot evolves building a bunch of hidden fields on the web page to trick bots.
+Honeypot evolves by building a bunch of hidden fields on the web page to trick bots.
 Bots are programmed to fill out all fields they find, even the invisible ones.
 Whenever bots fill it out, the website can instantly recognize that it is not a true human user.

 The outstanding advantage of this great trap is that users are not interrupted by any annoying captcha games or spending time inputting lots of unnecessary information.
 Chances are they don’t even know the appearance of a honeypot captcha or get any interactions when visiting a website.

 #6.
-Picture identification
+Picture Identification

 Picture identification captcha offers different forms of image test, from naming images, distinguishing images from a set of images to identifying an odd image out of the set.
 This type of captcha takes full advantage of the bots’ weaknesses in vision to solve image-related problems.